jcy2704/my_enumerables/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# ENUMERABLES
+# Rspec for Enumerable Methods

-We created a our own enumerables methods in Ruby.
+We created tests for our own enumerables methods in Ruby.
 - my_each
 - my_each_with_index
 - my_select